Where Do I Even Start With a Tiny House!?

 I get the question very often ‘where do I possibly begin with this tiny house dream?’ or ‘I have no experienced builders in my life, can I still go tiny?’ or other variations of the same thing.
 Here is my suggested order of operations and some links to important resources.

-Step 2 – Organize your thoughts on ‘why’ you want to minimize and be ready to answer other people’s questions about it, you will likely get a few.
-I find the best way to be ready for this is to focus on the positives, when asked why you’re going to go smaller be able to reference your reasons for it.
-Focus more on what tiny will enable rather than ‘take away’ as I think most people choose to see it, you can look at this post for ideas.
+Organize your thoughts on ‘why’ you want to minimize.
+Be ready to answer other people’s questions about it, you will likely get a few.
+I find the best way to be ready for this is to focus on the positives.
+When asked why you’re going to go smaller be able to reference your reasons.
+Focus more on what tiny will enable rather than ‘take away’.
+You can look at this post for ideas.
 There is also a great post written on the top ten most asked tiny house questions which you can find here just to prepare for those.
-It’s easier to respond when you’re ready for the questions, there are some weird ones asked!
-Remember, every person asking a question is generally responding (negatively or positively) out of concern for you, if you are confident they will be confident, if you are not, they probably won’t be either.
-Take it as a learning process for both of you and just be ready for the worst of it.
+It’s easier to respond when you’re ready for the questions.
+Remember, every person asking a question is generally responding (negatively or positively) out of concern for you.
+If you are confident they will be confident.
+If you are not, they probably won’t be either.
+Take it as a learning process for both of you.

-Step 5 – Research, research, research!
-Get books, look at blogs, Google search the attributes on your list to figure out how to make it happen ‘double basin sink in tiny house’, believe it or not you can even find examples now of sectional couches in a tiny house! (man how things have changes in the last couple years! 🙂 ) Save those pictures in a file or on Pinterest etc., however works best for you.
+Research, research, research!
+Get books, look at blogs.
+Google search the attributes on your list to figure out how to make it happen ‘double basin sink in tiny house’.
+Save those pictures in a file or on Pinterest etc., however works best for you.
 THIS book was just released today and I honestly feel like it is one of the best resources out there for how to go about making the decisions you’ll want to consider, Ethan did a great job on it!

 If doing it yourself you can buy other people’s plans if they suit you (you can do this too to get accurate quotes from builders) (for what you can expect to get in a set of plans click HERE).
-Find a house you like and see if they have plans available, there are of course Tumbleweed plans but there are a great deal of other, more cost effective plans out there as well.
+Find a house you like and see if they have plans available.
 It’s fairly simple to modify plans if they aren’t 100% right for you.

 Or you can make your own plan!
 You can use Sketchup which is a free software to put actual dimensions to things (there is a lot of room to fudge fixture sizes on graph paper, though it is a great starting point!).
-I have a bit more in depth info on these starting steps to designing your own plan in my eBook.
-Ryan also beat me to a great resource that has dimensionally correct cut outs you can use to start laying out your tiny house to scale in a very tactile way (the way I think best!).
+You can also download some basic, dimensionally correct-ish cut outs for free so you can start laying out your tiny house to scale in a very tactile way (the way I think best!).

-Step 7 – Search Youtube to learn the skills you need.
+Search Youtube to learn the skills you need.
 Search ‘advanced framing techniques’, ‘How to drywall’, ‘how to do simple plumbing’, ‘simple electrical’.
 There are great books and resources to learn skills needed HERE.
+I even made courses that cover the basic information in depth there.
 If you are new to some of these things I certainly suggest paying a local professional a small fee to check your work as you go, things like electrical and plumbing.
 Nothing about a tiny house is very hard it is just very daunting when you look at all the steps together.

 To join my newsletter where I try to offer insights and encouragement for those on their path to tiny click HERE.